GodSpeed010/codepath-site-prework/README.md

 * Used [this](https://stackoverflow.com/questions/53748420/javascript-speechsynthesisutterance-speak-out-numbers-properly) StackOverflow to show me how to speak numbers aloud via javascript
 * Used [this](https://stackoverflow.com/questions/53573568/synchronous-execution-in-javascript-with-speechsynthesis-speak) StackOverflow post to learn about the Speech Synthesis onend callback.
 * Used [this](https://stackoverflow.com/questions/6976486/is-there-any-way-in-javascript-to-focus-the-document-content-area) StackOverflow post to figure out how to remove focus from an active element.
 I used this to prevent the Accessibility toggle switch from staying focused after it has been turned on, allowing the user to immediately begin using keyboard shortcuts.
+* Used [this Google Font](https://fonts.google.com/specimen/Varela+Round#standard-styles) to get the style sheet link for the Varela Rounded Font

 **2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)**